bolton2710/echem-dft-etl/README.md

 2. Generate surfaces with different facets and termination  using [pymatgen](https://pymatgen.org/).
 3. Run electrochemical grand-canonical DFT (GC-DFT) using [JDFTx](https://jdftx.org).
 4. Analyze GC-DFT output for electrochemical potential of zero charge (PZC) and double-layer capacitance.
-5. Load data to a [postgreSQL](https://www.postgresql.org/) database.
+5. Load data to a [postgreSQL](https://www.postgresql.org/) database using SQL.
 6. Print report.

 [Apache-Airflow](https://airflow.apache.org/) is used for orchestrating the above ETL workflow.